NSLand/pages.nap/TermsOfService.md

 By downloading, installing, or using Nap, you agree to be bound by these Terms of Service.
 If you do not agree with any part of these terms, you must not use the App.

 ## 2. Use of the App
-Nap is a wellness tool designed to help you track and analyze sleep and productivity patterns using Apple’s HealthKit framework.
+Nap is a wellness tool designed to help you track and analyze sleep and productivity patterns using Apple's HealthKit framework.
 You must use the App in accordance with all applicable laws and regulations.

 ## 3. HealthKit Integration
 Nap integrates with **Apple HealthKit** to provide personalized sleep insights.